daavid00/py-micp/README.md

 full path to your MRST 'startup.m' file (e.g., '/Users/dmar/mrst-2025a/startup.m').

-Tip: See the [CI.yml](https://github.com/daavid00/py-micp/blob/main/.github/workflows/CI.yml) for installation of all dependencies and running the test in _py-micp_.
+Tip: See the [CI.yml](https://github.com/daavid00/py-micp/blob/main/.github/workflows/CI.yml) for installation of all dependencies in Ubuntu 24.04 and running the test in _py-micp_.

 ## Running the scripts
 * From the terminal, e.g., for the quarter_single_leak system: